kbsezginel/kbsezginel.github.io/_posts/2017-09-13-crystengcomm-cover.md

 ---
 layout: single
-title:  "First paper in PhD published on CrystEngComm cover"
+title:  "First paper in PhD futured on the cover of CrystEngComm"
 date:   2017-09-13
 categories: research
 ---